robconery/blog/_posts/2014-02-18-i-had-a-choice-php-or-net.md

  - Know Linux a whole lot better
  - Be very familiar with MySQL and other Open databases
- - Be less scared of Javascript then I was 4 years ago
+ - Be less scared of JavaScript then I was 4 years ago
  - Be less reliant on an IDE
  - Love HTML and CSS

-This is the one shining negative here: .NET stunted my knowledge of HTML/CSS/Javascript.
+This is the one shining negative here: .NET stunted my knowledge of HTML/CSS/JavaScript.
 I don't need to tell you how important these things are and will always be.

 In addition I became used to "Visual Tools" and still fight this every day.
 I'm used to a tree view of tables in my database and files in my web project.
 Visual Development is burned into my brain!
 GAH!